Configure Single Logout in app integrations

 • baseURL is the URL for your Okta org.

-• id_token is the OIDC token issued by Okta during sign on.
+• id_token is the OIDC token issued by Okta when signing on.

 • Optional.
 The post_logout_redirect_uri is the Logout redirect URI where Okta redirects the user after the SLO operation.
 This URI must be listed in the Logout redirect URIs configuration in the General Settings for your Okta integration.